 - 4 cups low-sodium vegetable broth

-- 1.5 cups homemade pumpkin puree ** (or one can pumpkin puree)
+- 1.5 cups homemade pumpkin puree** (or one can pumpkin puree)

 - Optional: Soak the walnuts in boiling water for one hour (or regular water for 8 hours or overnight).
 After soaking is complete, drain, rinse and place the soaked walnuts in a food processor.
 Process until fine and crumbly (about 15 seconds).
 Set aside.

 - Add vegetable broth and pumpkin puree and bring to a boil.
 Once it reaches a rolling boil, reduce the heat to medium and cook uncovered for 20 minutes stirring occasionally.
 Taste and adjust seasonings if desired.

-- To ensure it is finished cooking be sure to taste a spoonful with sweet potato in it to make sure it is tender.
+- To ensure it is finished cooking, be sure to taste a spoonful with sweet potato in it to make sure it is tender.
 Simmer over low heat for an additional ten minutes stirring occasionally.
 Serve immediately while hot or cover with lid and keep on a low simmer for up to 30 more minutes.
 Store leftovers once fully cooled in an airtight container in your refrigerator for up to five days.
 If freezing, be sure to allow 1-2 inches of space at the top of your container to allow for the chili to expand when frozen.
 Keep frozen for up to two months.
 To reheat frozen chili, transfer to the refrigerator the night before.

 *For more spice, add a poblano pepper in place of one of the bell peppers.
-If you are sensitive to spice or plan to serve to children I suggest using less chili powder and no poblano pepper or jalapeno pepper.
+If you are sensitive to spice or plan to serve to children I suggest using less chili powder and no poblano pepper or jalapeño pepper.

 ** For best results use homemade pumpkin puree.
 Canned will work in a pinch but it will not be as thick, creamy and sweet as the homemade pumpkin puree.